elbywan/cryomongo/README.md

 { Mongo::Commands::Drop, Mongo::Commands::Create }.each do |command|
   database.command(command, name: "users")
 rescue e : Mongo::Error::Command
-  # ignore the server error, drop will fail if the collection has not ben created before.
+  # ignore the server error, drop will fail if the collection has not been created before.
 end

 # Insert User structures that are automatically serialized to BSON.